-But a few days later the linking strategist in me saw a light bulb come on.
-I recognized the opportunity Link Moses presented, and now I’m having the linking equivilent of the last laugh, as you can see by the thousands links I’ve attracted by turning LinkMoses into an alternative version of me.
-LinkMoses proved to be a great way to attract links naturally.
+But…the linking strategist in me saw a light bulb come on.
+I recognized the opportunity “LinkMoses” might represent, and now I’m having the linking equivalent of the last laugh with thousands links I’ve attracted by turning LinkMoses into an online persona.
+LinkMoses proved to be a great way to attract links, naturally.

 I hope you will, too.
 If you’d like to know more about me, here’s my full Bio.